microsoft/napajs/docs/api/metric.md

     - *Rate*: A flowing volume in number, e.g: QueryPerSecond.
     - *Percentile*: A absolute number that needs to be sampled by percentiles, e.g: SuccessLatency.
 - **Dimensions**: A metric can have multiple dimensions, each dimension can bind with a string value at runtime. e.g: IncomingRequestRate can have 2 dimensions: ['client-id', 'request-type'].

+Metrics are process-wise objects, which can be used across [zones](./zone.md#intro).

 ## <a name="cpp-api"></a> C++ API
 ### <a name="cpp-metric"></a> Interface Metric